kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

    **Figure: Delete from 4 from 2-node by barrowing**

 we barrow the 2 from the left sibling, move it to the parent and bring 3 down from the parent, creating a 3-node.
-This change that involves the shifting of keys among three nodes reduces the total number of nodes by one, but the tree remains balanced.

 .. figure:: ../images/delete-barrow-2.jpg
    :align: center